wkeeling/selenium-wire/README.rst

 If the site you are testing sits behind a proxy server you can tell Selenium Wire about that proxy server in the options you pass to the webdriver instance.

 The configuration for the proxy server should be specified as a URL in the format ``http://username:password@server:port``.
 The username and password are optional and can be specified when a proxy server requires authentication.
-Basic authentication is supported by default.
+Basic authentication is used by default.

 You can configure a proxy for the http and https protocols and optionally set a value for ``no_proxy`` - which should be a comma separated list of hostnames where the proxy should be bypassed.
 For example: